DanielTakeshi/debridement-code/images/README.md

 ## Seeds

 These are for saving the initial images from the open loop stuff, since I want to argue that any errors we have will be because of perception problems, not calibration.

+- Version 00: for sunflower seeds, horizontal orientation, with 8 seeds (I had to fiddle a lot due to using the raw tissue phantom as the background.
+- Version 01: for pumpkin seeds, horizontal orientation, with 8 seeds.
+Fortunately, due to the white background, it's easy to detect.